Skip to content

 Iraqi Forces Taking the Lead

-A standout achievement of Operation Squeeze Play was the prominent and visible role of Iraqi security forces in the operation.
+A standout achievement of Operation Squeeze Play was the prominent role of Iraqi security forces.
 Nearly 1,000 Iraqi Army and police personnel actively conducted searches, manned checkpoints, and participated in arrests alongside coalition troops.
-This participation sent a powerful message to local residents: security was no longer solely in the hands of foreign forces, but increasingly led by Iraqis themselves.

 Iraqi Soldiers pursue a suspected insurgent during Operation Squeeze Play